 The spatial pattern of the depth model is consistent with a deep basin system bounded by NE-SW trending faults; the largest and deepest basin is between 4490 and 4495 km northing, and is ~5 x 7 km in the north and east extent.
 Additional shallower basin-like geometries exist to the NE and NW of the deepest basin.
 The basement highs to the north and SE of the deep basin are sufficiently sharp to likely be caused by large offsets of fault(s).

 Two-dimensional gravity models were built from the 1 km gridded data, as shown in Figure A-2.
 Figure A-4 provides the modeled lines overlain on the gridded CBGA values and on the gridded elevations.
 Note that the lines show significant gravity variations, but little elevation change.
 Figures A-5 and A-6 show the 2-D models.
 Note that the models assume constant densities of 2000 and 2800 kg/m3 (-0.4 g/cc, +0.4 g/cc) as with the 3-D modeling.
 Lines across the gravity lows can be modeled as 2–3 km deep basins shallowing to 1 km on the west and east sides.
 As with most models, small changes in geometry can be made while maintaining the goodness of fit between the calculated and observed data.
 In particular, note that the sharp points of the models can be replaced with a broader, shallower boundary.
 In Profile E, the sharp changes between 7 and 13 km must be related to near-surface geology; such rapid changes cannot be caused by interfaces at depths of 2+ km due to the diffusive nature of gravity.
-Without better geologic maps, magnetic data, , or other additional geophysics, it is not possible to identify what is causing the anomalously low (or high) gravity values between 7 and 13 km along profile E.
+Without better geologic maps, magnetic data, tighter gravity coverage, or other additional geophysics, it is not possible to identify what is causing the anomalously low (or high) gravity values between 7 and 13 km along profile E.

 INSERT FIGURE A-4